 New Zealand is a very safe and highly developed country with minimal health risks for expats moving there.
 If you are relocating to New Zealand for longer than 90 days, New Zealand expat health insurance becomes a necessity, as it will give you medical coverage at the most expensive, private medical facilities in the country.
 The New Zealand government has formulated a robust public healthcare system as well as a private one.
 However, if you are an expat, the rules will be different for you and your family.

-Types of Medical Care Facilities in New Zealand
+Types of Medical Care in New Zealand

-A public healthcare system in New Zealand was devised during the early 1990s.
+The current public healthcare system in New Zealand was devised during the early 1990s.
 Several reforms have been introduced over the years, resulting in a mixed healthcare system including both private and public options.

 - Public medical care offers free or subsidized healthcare facilities that are not limited to hospital-based care or emergency treatment.
 It includes GP (General Practitioner) visits, prescriptions, ambulance use, dental care for children, childbirth and postnatal care, medical tests, and much more.

-- Private healthcare facilities will give you the option to skip the line and get immediate medical attention.
+- Private healthcare will give you the option to skip the line and get immediate medical attention.

 Public healthcare facilities in New Zealand include free or heavily subsidized treatment in public hospitals for permanent residents.
 You are eligible to receive free healthcare in New Zealand if: